srhm-ca/fasttext-tokens/README.md

 # fasttext-tokens
-Extract tokens for a given label from a FastText model.
+Extract the most telling tokens for a given label from a FastText model.

 ```
 uv run fasttext_tokens.py --help